How a food handlers license can grow a restaurant/food business

 Licensing requirements vary by state.

-For example, New York requires that businesses that handle or prepare food have a licensed food operations supervisor on duty during business hours.
-But all employees aren't required to have a food handler card.
-In contrast, California requires any employee who handles food to have a license — and in some cases the state even requires a food manager license.
+For example, New York requires businesses that handle or prepare food to have a licensed food operations supervisor on duty during business hours.
+But all employees aren’t required to have a food handler card.

 In general, food service businesses in most states must obtain a food handlers license within 30 to 90 days of opening.
-If you live in an area that requires all employees to have a license, it's important to know how soon each person needs to complete their training and pass the licensing exam after their hire date.
+If you live in an area that requires all food workers to have a license, it’s important to know how soon each person needs to complete their training and pass the licensing exam after their hire date.

 Benefits of a food handlers license